Dentrax/images/README.md

 This repo is owned by the [Images Team](https://wiki.inky.wtf/docs/teams/engineering/images/chainguard-images/).

+For help with patching CVEs and recording the associated advisory data, see the ["How To Patch CVEs"](https://github.com/wolfi-dev/os/blob/main/HOW_TO_PATCH_CVES.md) documentation in Wolfi.

 # Contents

 This repository is based on the open source [Wolfi OS repository](https://github.com/wolfi-dev/os) with a few differences.